Please select your country of residence or delivery country.

 The UK and other countries outside the UK have differing data protection laws, some of which may provide lower levels of protection of privacy.

-For example we will transfer your personal data to our service providers in the USA and in the EU.
+For example, we will transfer your personal data to our service providers in the USA and in the EU.
 Please see “Who we share your personal data with” above for more details.

 Under data protection laws, we can only transfer your personal data to a country outside the UK where:

-Where we transfer your personal data outside the UK we do so on the basis of an adequacy regulation or (where such is not available) legally-approved standard data protection clauses recognised or issued further to Article 46(2) of the UK GDPR (please see “Who we share your personal data with” above.)
+Where we transfer your personal data outside the UK we do so on the basis of an adequacy regulation or (where such is not available) legally-approved standard data protection clauses recognized or issued further to Article 46(2) of the UK GDPR (please see “Who we share your personal data with” above).
 In the event we cannot or choose not to continue to rely on either of those mechanisms at any time we will not transfer your personal data outside the UK unless we can do so on the basis of an alternative mechanism or exception provided by UK data protection law.

-Among other things, we use tools of companies domiciled in the United States or other from a data protection perspective non-secure countries outside the UK.
+Information on data transfer to the USA and other non-EU countries: Among other things, we use tools of companies domiciled in the United States or other from a data protection perspective non-secure countries outside the UK.
 If these tools are active, your personal data may potentially be transferred to these non-secure countries and may be processed there.
 We must point out that in these countries, a data protection level that is comparable to that in the UK cannot be guaranteed.
 For instance, U.S. enterprises are under a mandate to release personal data to the security agencies and you as the data subject do not have any litigation options to defend yourself in court.
 Hence, it cannot be ruled out that U.S. agencies (e.g., the Secret Service) may process, analyse, and permanently archive your personal data for surveillance purposes.
 We have no control over these processing activities.

 Any changes to the destinations to which we send personal data or in the transfer mechanisms we use to transfer personal data internationally will be notified to you in accordance with the section on ‘Change to this privacy policy’ below.